The eCommerce landscape

 Choosing the right eCommerce platform can be a challenge, especially for a new business. eCommerce platforms offer many features and services, many of them involving new or changing technology, and it can be difficult to connect the web jargon and software specifications to the practical needs of your business.

-At Connective Web Design, we work with WooCommerce, an eCommerce platform connected to the popular web hosting site, WordPress.
+At Connective, we work with WooCommerce, an eCommerce platform connected to the popular web hosting site, WordPress.
 WooCommerce fits most naturally with our web design process, prompting us to work with them for eCommerce rather than other platforms, such as Shopify.

 It is important that our clients understand how WooCommerce works and how it can benefit them.
 In this article, we compare WooCommerce with its next largest competitor, Shopify.
 Through this comparison, we hope you will be able to make an informed decision regarding which platform works best for you.